Aidan-McNay/ECE_Graduation_Validation/obj/README.md

  - `grades_obj.py`: A representation of grades for any number of users
  - `roster_entry_obj.py`: An entry in a student's Roster, such as a requirement (`ReqEntry`) or a checkoff (`CheckoffEntry`)
  - `roster_obj.py`: A student's Roster (similar to a checklist, but more abstract and less connected to the physical layout)
+ - `sections_obj.py`: A mapping of a student's class enrollment to the section they enrolled in (when supplied from grades data with the `-g` flag)

 ## Validity